How to Get More Customer Reviews

 Ask for Customer Reviews: Here's How

 Encourage your customers to write product reviews by doing your homework.
-Be sure you have a presence on all the social sites that potential shoppers might look at to read reviews—or create reviews for you in the future.
+Be sure you have a presence on all the social sites potential shoppers might look at to read reviews—or create reviews for you in the future.

 It's okay to use incentives to increase the number of customers who write reviews for your products and services, especially when you are just starting your business.
 Since you want only authentic reviews, you are not offering to pay for reviews.
 You can offer a discount, or special sale event, or social mentions.
 Don't forget to tag the customer.